 Follow the farm

-Our Pick Your Own Farm is open from May to September, on our Farm we grow more than 20 different crops of fruit.
-Our picking season starts with rhubarb and asparagus and from June there are abundant crops of the strawberries and raspberries we are renowned for.
+Our Pick Your Own is open from May to September, we grow more than 20 different crops of fruit and vegetables.
+Our picking season starts in late Spring with rhubarb and asparagus.
+From late May there are abundant crops of the strawberries and raspberries we are renowned for.

-During the growing season, PYO crops may become unavailable due to unforeseen weather conditions.
-Late frosts, heavy rainfall, extreme heat and even high visitor numbers can all have an impact on what is available to pick.
-To avoid disappointment we strongly advise customers to phone ahead and check availability, especially is you wish to pick a particular crop or are making a long journey.
+Crops can become unavailable during the growing season due to unforeseen weather conditions or the farm being unexpectedly busy.
+To avoid disappointment we strongly advise customers to phone ahead and check availability, especially if you wish to pick a particular crop or are making a long journey.

 - Please do not climb over fences or gates, they are in place for security.
 Climbing over fences is generally seen as an attempt to avoid payment.

-- The farm is Private Property.
-Access to the public is only permitted during opening hours.
-Picking outside opening hours is not permitted and is viewed as theft.
+- Crockford Bridge Farm is private property.
+Access to the public is permitted only during opening hours.
+Picking outside of opening hours is not permitted and will be viewed as theft.

 Our farm is one of the few large open spaces left in our surrounding neighbourhood.
 Despite the ever encroaching urban sprawl, our land actually forms part of the Surrey Green Belt.